enamchae/webgpu-pathtrace/README.md

 $$\text{direction} = \begin{bmatrix} \cos(\theta) & -\sin(\theta) & 0 \\\ \sin(\theta) & \cos(\theta) & 0 \\\ 0 & 0 & 1 \end{bmatrix}\begin{bmatrix}\sin(\alpha \cdot r) \\\ 0 \\\ -\cos(\alpha \cdot r)\end{bmatrix}, \text{ where } \theta = \tan^{-1}(y, x)$$

-This produces rounded edges even where mesh edges may be straight.
+This allows us to use very wide FoV values without the extreme stretching near the edges that the plane projection has.
+This also has the effect of rendering rounded edges even where mesh edges may be straight.

 ### Diffuse reflection